 Therefore, it is not uncommon to see tensions between various parties over your estate when you die or lose your mental capacity.
 It is also common to see such issues being settled in court and details of such issues being reported by media.

 Hence, estate planning is very important if you are entering or are already in a second marriage.
-There are 4 common concerns of people in such situations:
+There are four common concerns in such situations:

 - How can I protect my assets while entering into a second marriage?
 Will my accumulated assets be part of my matrimonial assets in the second marriage?
 If the second marriage ends up in a divorce, will my assets be diluted because of the divorce suit?